 Script Supervision and Continuity for Film and Television

-This course is delivered in partnership with the BBC and designed to thoroughly train participants in becoming a key member of a drama or entertainment production team.
+This full time course is delivered in partnership with the BBC and designed to thoroughly train participants in becoming a key member of a filmed drama or television production team.

 Participants will learn from practical hands-on workshops and through on set and in studio experience on a range of drama and entertainment projects.
 This will ensure that participants leave the course with the practical experience for starting out in the professional world.